In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 Especially fun if you like off-the-road driving, but for people with back problems, this is no treat.

 On some stretches, the driver can set a reasonable pace; I imagine this is what a Paris-Dakar Rally must feel like.
-There are also parts of the route where there is still a lot of water.

 In the rainy season it is absolutely impossible to get here by car, and I can understand that when I see how much water and mud there still is several months after the last rainstorm.